royankit11/Credit-Card-Fraud-Detection/README.md

 3. **Combined reduced groups** - All reduced outputs were merged back into the dataset.
 4. **Final PCA** - A global PCA with 50 components captured 93% of total variance, yielding a compact and efficient feature set for modeling.

+For our midterm checkpoint, the data preprocessing algorithm we implemented is **PCA**.

 ### 3.3 Supervised Learning

 We'll evaluate multiple supervised models: